kumahq/kuma/examples/kubernetes/kuma-demo/README.md

 mutatingwebhookconfiguration.admissionregistration.k8s.io/kuma-injector-webhook-configuration created
 ```

-Check the pods are up and running by checking the `kuma-system` namespace
+You can check the pods are up and running by checking the `kuma-system` namespace

 ```
 $ kubectl get pods -n kuma-system